 - Neutrinos are fermions with no charge and negligible mass.
-UHE neutrinos reside on ( $>10^{18}$ eV) of the energy spectrum. - UHE neutrinos are theorized to be produced when cosmic rays interact with the cosmic microwave background.
+UHE neutrinos reside on ($>10^{18}$ eV) of the energy spectrum. - UHE neutrinos are theorized to exist by that when cosmic rays interact with the cosmic microwave background, they produce UHE neutrinos.